 Risk Assessment is a very methodical process and so it’s very important to carry it out at the following stages and record the assessment:

 It is recommended that a professionally qualified person (in the Risk Assessment) should carry out the Risk Assessment process.
 Following are the stages of Risk Assessment (also known as Risk Assessment Matrix):

 There is a delicate difference between “Risk” and “Hazard”.
 A hazard means an object that could have the potential to cause harm, whereas Risk is the possibility of that hazard to happen.
 The possibility could be from a very likely scenario to a very unlikely scenario.

-Once we recognise the hazard and its likelihood, it’s the time to identify who could be directly impacted or harmed by that hazard.
+Once we recognise the hazard and its likelihood, it’s time to identify who could be directly impacted or harmed by that hazard.
 It could be site staff or site visitors or member of the public.

 After completing the above two steps, now it’s time to explore some value engineering solution to mitigate or eliminate the risk.
 By applying mitigation measures, the likelihood of the risk is reduced to an acceptable limit.
 By eliminating the risk with value engineering solutions, the likelihood is reduced to zero level means no risk at all, which is a best-case scenario.

 For any project whether onsite or inhouse, it is very important to maintain a risk and hazard register.
 All the hazard and associated risks must be recorded in the register.
 Even those hazards that are mitigated or eliminated also to be recorded for future references.
-It is also recommended to record all the accidents and any near misses’ activities in the register and shared with the wider project team to learn the lessons.
+It is also recommended to record all the accidents and any near misses’ activities in the register and shared them with the wider project team to learn the lessons.

 Every construction project comes with unique challenges and opportunity.
 But it is also true that most of the construction projects (whether road or bridge or building or tunnel, etc) come with some activities that are common with other project completed in the past.
 So, a lesson learnt from one project could be very useful for another project.

-It is highly recommended to share best practises, lesson learnt, near-miss accidents, etc at a healthy start meeting of a project.
-It would be an ideal opportunity for the project team and site team to gain the knowledge from another project and make their project site safe and secure for the entire project duration.
+It is highly recommended to share best practices, lesson learnt, near-miss accidents, etc at a healthy start meeting of a project.
+It would be an ideal opportunity for the project team and site team to gain knowledge from another project and make their project site safe and secure for the entire project duration.

 Also, please see our Broad View of Civil Engineering Course, where there is a unique module for Risk and Mitigation Measures.
-Please see the interview of one of Health and Safety Expert, Sulagna Ghosh from Leeds, the UK at our YouTube channel.
+Please see the interview of one of the Health and Safety Expert, Sulagna Ghosh from Leeds, the UK on our YouTube channel.

 Admin, gcelab.com Please see our Pillar Post to know why we founded gcelab.com.